 Cognitive Behavioral Therapy (CBT): Cognitive Behavioral Therapy or CBT is especially common amongst those suffering from anxiety or depression.
 It is also effective for patients with eating disorders, OCD and PTSD.
 This form of therapy aims at changing or developing the way patients think and behave in order to better manage problems.
 The goal of each session is to disassemble problems into smaller pieces and analyze your thoughts and actions, identify those that may be unrealistic or unhelpful and work towards changing them.

 Interpersonal Therapy (IPT): The world around us affects us just as much, if not more than our personal thoughts.
-As humans, we are social beings and find joy, happiness and fulfillment in the relationships we maintain, so social interaction becomes a fundamental part of our mental well being.
-Interpersonal therapy focuses on depression and relationship-based issues, and takes an in-depth look on how the connections and relationships in the patient’s life affects their mental illness.
+As humans, we are social beings and find joy, happiness, and fulfillment in the relationships we maintain, so social interaction becomes a fundamental part of our mental well being.
+Interpersonal therapy focuses on depression and relationship-based issues and takes an in-depth look at how the connections and relationships in the patient’s life affect their mental illness.
 It takes into consideration recent major relationship changes, such as divorce, recurring conflicts with others, and grief.
 The goal of each session is to explore the emotional reactions you have in any of these situations and evaluate your personal expectations, how to communicate them, and analyzing and correcting any negative behaviors.
 Relationship and family counseling and therapy also fall under this category.

 When to Consider Therapy

 It is important to note that therapy is not synonymous to giving up or lack of strength.
 Therapy, by its simplest definition, is the need for professional help to help cope with daily issues that arise from mental and emotional problems or illnesses.
-An illness is never a sign of weakness nor is the victim ever at fault.
+Illness is never a sign of weakness nor is the victim ever at fault.
 Depression, anxiety, uncontrollable phobias, and more are all manifestations of problems that exist beyond our control.
 Therapy provides you with the tools and skills to gain control over these problems.

-Unfortunately, there are still many misconceptions and stigmas associated to seeking professional help for mental health problems.
+Unfortunately, there are still many misconceptions and stigmas associated with seeking professional help for mental health problems.
 The reality of the situation is that sufferers of mental illnesses are not alone, and therefore should not feel alone.
 Seeing a therapist opens a door of reliable communication, allowing emotions that would otherwise fester, to be expressed in a helpful and meaningful way.
 Therapy sessions alone can be helpful because they encourage a purging of emotions or cathartic release.
-The first step to achieving this progress however, is connecting with someone that can help.
+The first step to achieving this progress, however, is connecting with someone that can help.
 The difficulty lies in knowing when you need help.

 There are very often many readily available signs that suggest that it’s time to involve a professional: